 Even before the local tourist office decided to ‘equalize tourist streams’ off the center, many people shared my love for Vienna’s outskirts, where I lived for many years.

-Among my favorites are the trendy neighborhoods of Wieden and Margarethen, where independent local design shops coexist with vintage stores.
+Among my favorite neighborhoods in Vienna to visit are the trendy neighborhoods of Wieden and Margarethen, where independent local design shops coexist with vintage stores.

 You must visit the Café ‘Vollpension’ run by the baking grandmas.
 It’s the only place in the city where you can find an authentic experience just like grandma’s house!